tomtom-international/hopic/doc/source/config.rst

 The :option:`phases` option is a dictionary of dictionaries.
 It's top-level key specifies the name of each phase.
 The keys within each phase specify the names of variants to be executed within that phase.
+Note that the variant name ``post-submit`` is reserved for internal use and is not permitted to be specified by users.

 Phases are executed in the order in which they appear in the configuration.
 Within a phase each variant may be executed in parallel, possibly on different executors.